infinity-set/c_map/README.md

 ### Usage

-The `main` function in the provided C code demonstrates the creation, appending, printing, and deletion of the map (`Map`).
+The `main` function in the provided C code demonstrates the creation, appending, printing, deletion, and iteration of the map (`Map`).

 Feel free to explore and modify the code according to your needs.